 La'Keidra Mitchell has worked extensively in the public health sphere with an emphasis on community engagement and service delivery.
 She has managed both local and state health care projects.
 Ms. Mitchell received her Masters of Public Health from Tulane School of Public Health and Tropical Medicine.

 GLENDA SPEARS Community Engagement Specialist

 Glenda Spears is a long-time community organizer and social justice advocate.
 She has worked in the greater New Orleans area on numerous community empowerment projects, including youth organizing and mentoring.
 Ms. Spears received a political science degree from Clark Atlanta University and her Juris Doctorate from Southern University Law Center.

 MARY ALEXANDER (President) - Vice President at Perez architectural and engineering firm, over 15 years of executive management experience.

-DR. DENNIS DILLON – Executive Director of Boys Town of Louisiana, board member of Louisiana CASA.
+DR. DENNIS DILLON (Treasurer) – Executive Director of Boys Town of Louisiana, board member of Louisiana CASA.